ParsaKargari/ParsaKargari.github.io/posts/react-and-flask.md

 ## Introduction

-This ttutorial offers a step-by-step guide to building a full-stack application using React for the frontend and Flask for the backend.
+This tutorial offers a step-by-step guide to building a full-stack application using React for the frontend and Flask for the backend.
 Aimed at beginners, it covers everything from environment setup to making API requests and handling cross-origin resource sharing (CORS).

 ## Prerequisites